magenta-aps/osdatascanner/docs/dev-environment.md

 - `dev-environment/admin/ipython/`
 - `dev-environment/report/ipython/`

+As a developer, it can be a good idea to create and store a shell script or create an alias that performs this task for you, as it can become tedious when working with migrations and/or translations.

 **NB!** Git will only save executable permissions, which means that granting other users write permissions on your local setup, will not compromise